 A family-friendly amusement park in the heart of small-town Connecticut, historic Lake Compounce attracts visitors from all over with its roller coasters, water rides and wave pool.
 Lake Compounce is one of the oldest amusement parks in the country and boasts the #1 wooden roller coaster in the world.
 There are rides and waterplay for all ages during its May to October season.

 Williamsburg, Virginia is a great family destination for living history, and it fits perfectly with the 21st Century escape available at nearby Busch Gardens.
-Featuring Europe-themed rides, attractions, shows, food and shopping, Busch Gardens is the perfect day-trip for the entire family.
-The little ones will surely love running into the cast of Sesame Street, while older kids can have their share of thrills on a host of rides.
+Featuring Europe-themed rides, attractions, shows, food and shopping, Busch Gardens is the right kind of distraction for the entire family.
+The little ones will surely love running into the cast of “Sesame Street,” while older kids can have their share of thrills on a host of rides.
 Everyone in the family will appreciate this park’s beautiful landscaping.